Fast coherent control of an NV- spin ensemble using a KTaO3 dielectric resonator at cryogenic temperatures: Results

 \textbf{ODMR measurements.} All spin experiments are performed using pulsed optically detected magnetic resonance (ODMR) to observe the absolute change in photoluminescence as a result of transferring the spin population from the $\ket{0}$ initial state to the $\ket{+1}$ state \cite{Zhang2018,Sewani2020}, using a lock-in amplifier.
 A superconducting magnet is used to sweep the static \Bzero field; it is set to persistence mode when the $B_0$ field is required to be fixed in order to ensure $B_0$ stability.
 All error bars for measurement fits are given as 95\% confidence intervals.

-\textbf{Resonator tuning.} In this work, the resonator is continuously tuned to 2.967 GHz or another predetermined frequency using the 785 nm laser (see Fig.~\ref{fig:infrared_control}), corresponding to a local resonator temperature of 17~K, estimated using the measured frequency versus cryostat temperature curve shown in Fig.~\ref{fig:sample_setup_diagram}b.
-The temporal stability of the resonance frequency is record throughout the measurements and is shown in Fig.~\ref{fig:histograms}.
+\textbf{Resonator tuning.} The resonator is continuously tuned to 2.967 GHz or another predetermined frequency using the 785 nm laser (see Fig.~\ref{fig:infrared_control}), corresponding to a local resonator temperature of 17~K, estimated using the measured frequency versus cryostat temperature curve shown in Fig.~\ref{fig:sample_setup_diagram}(e).
+The temporal stability of the resonance frequency is recorded throughout the measurements and is shown in Fig.~\ref{fig:histograms}.
 Apart from the thermal tuning technique, the dielectric resonator is further stabilized by employing pulse compensation wherein the total duty cycle of the laser and MW pulses are kept constant in the ODMR pulse sequences (see Fig.~\ref{fig:mwpulse_control}).

-Additional details of the experimental setup can be found in Sec.~\ref{Supp_Sample} of the Supplementary Material.
+Additional details of the experimental setup can be found in Sec.~\ref{Supp_Sample} of the Appendix.